denis-beurive/bouncy-castle-examples/doc/pgp-packets-key-revocation-certicate.md

-# Anatomy of a key revocation certificate
+# Anatomy of a master key revocation certificate

 Let's see what, precisely, is a key revocation certificate.